santoshguntuka/chess_engine/README.md

 The trained model will be saved as chess_ai_model.h5, which will be used by the chess game to predict moves.

 **File Descriptions**
-chess_game.py: Main script that runs the chess game using Pygame and the trained AI.
+**chess_game.py**: Main script that runs the chess game using Pygame and the trained AI.

-data_preprocessing.py: Preprocesses PGN chess games into a format suitable for training the neural network.
+**data_preprocessing.py**: Preprocesses PGN chess games into a format suitable for training the neural network.

-train_model.py: Trains the neural network using the processed chess data and saves the model as chess_ai_model.h5.
+**train_model.py**: Trains the neural network using the processed chess data and saves the model as chess_ai_model.h5.

-chess_ai_model.h5: The trained neural network model used by the AI to predict moves during the game.
+**chess_ai_model.h5**: The trained neural network model used by the AI to predict moves during the game.

-move_dict.json and reverse_move_dict.json: Dictionaries for converting chess moves to numerical indices and vice versa.
+**move_dict.json and reverse_move_dict.json**: Dictionaries for converting chess moves to numerical indices and vice versa.

-assets/: Folder containing images of chess pieces used in the Pygame interface.
+**assets/**: Folder containing images of chess pieces used in the Pygame interface.

-X.npy and y.npy: Preprocessed input and output data for training the neural network model.
+**X.npy and y.npy**: Preprocessed input and output data for training the neural network model.

-** To install all dependencies **
+**To install all dependencies**

 pip install -r requirements.txt

 **How to Add More Data**
 Add additional PGN files of chess games to your project.

 Run the data_preprocessing.py script to process the new data.

 Retrain the model using train_model.py to include the new data in the AI's learning process.

 **Contributing**

 If you'd like to contribute to this project:

 Fork the repository.

 Create a new branch.

 Submit a pull request.